 Holding the bowl up to mouth can make a big difference, and that’s what I used to do for Red.
 She was blind, but never had trouble finding her food until she got dementia and that was a more challenging situation.

-Holding the bowl made things a lot easier.
+Holding the bowl made things a lot easier for her.

-One of the reasons to switch brands is to avoid your dog developing food allergies, another is it could help keep him interested.
+One of the reasons to switch dog food brands is to avoid your dog developing food allergies, another is it could help keep him interested.